MirazZim/MirazZim/README.md

-Here’s your updated Markdown with the new **🧑‍💻 Work Experience** section added.
-I’ve formatted it to match your existing style for consistency:

----

 # 🎖 Bonjour, Welcome to My Code Playground!

 **Passionate Full-Stack Developer** dedicated to crafting high-performance, user-friendly web applications with clean, modern, maintainable code.